 If you only watch one film at the 2022 Venice Film Festival, let it be David Wagner’s Eismayer.
 This poignant story of acceptance is a highly enjoyable, meaningful watch, and you won’t be able to stop thinking about it.

-Eismayer premiered at the 2022 Venice Film Festival on September 4, 2022, as part of the International Critics Week, and was released in Austria in October.
+Eismayer premiered at the 2022 Venice Film Festival on September 4, 2022, as part of the International Critics Week, and will be released on DVD, Blu-ray, VOD and EST in the UK on November 20, 2023.
 Read our interview with director David Wagner.